BimberLab/DISCVRSeq/src/main/resources/com/github/discvrseq/util/docTemplates/index.md

 java -jar DISCVRseq.jar VariantQC --help

 ```

+Please note that any tool that uses a reference genome requires this genome to be indexed with samtools and to have a sequence dictionary created with Picard.
+These requirements are identical to most tools from GATK or Picard.
+[See here for more information](toolDoc/resources/genomeRequirements.html)

 ## List of Tools
 [Our complete list of tools and arguments is available here](toolDoc/index.html).
 View each tool's page for more information about usage.